MateiMoraru/banking-system/README.md

 ## How to use
 First of all, make sure you have all the required libraries installed by running `pip install requirements.txt` in your command line.
 After the installation is over, you can go ahead and run *server.py* (either by running *run-server.bat* or typing `python server.py` in your command line).
 Do the same thing in order to run *client.py*.
-Now, you can type *help* in your client side to start using commands.
+Now, you can type *help* in your *client* side to start using commands.

 ## Used Dependencies
 - PyMongo -> Used for creating an easy accessed class that maintains the local MongoDB database;
 - Sockets -> For communicating over the internet with different computers;
 - Threading -> To create threads of *clients* that run simultaneously, as well to create mutex locks that block people from using the same function at once (when more than 2 connections running that function can result in errors.
 [Read more](https://stackoverflow.com/questions/34524/what-is-a-mutex));
 - Getpass -> To type hidden passwords;
-- Hashlib -> To generate hashes for transaction ids, as well as to hash pins/passwords to send to the server.
+- Hashlib -> To generate hashes for transaction ids, as well as to hash pins/passwords to send to the server;
+- Colorama -> To add color for the *client* UI.

 ## Features